Para la versión en español de las siguientes Preguntas más Frecuentes, por favor pulse aquí.

-Article 6.1 of the Arizona Constitution created the Commission on Judicial Conduct (Commission) to serve as an independent state agency.
-The Commission’s purpose is to investigate complaints about alleged unethical conduct by judicial officers and to prosecute, when appropriate, formal charges of alleged judicial misconduct.
+Article 6.1 of the Arizona Constitution created the Commission on Judicial Conduct as an independent state agency.
+The Commission’s purpose is to investigate complaints of alleged unethical conduct by judicial officers and to prosecute, when appropriate, formal charges of judicial misconduct.

 2. Who Are the Members of the Commission and How Did They Get Appointed?

-There are eleven (11) members of the Commission and their appointment process and terms are set by the Arizona Constitution.
-Six (6) members are judicial officers, appointed by the Arizona Supreme Court.
-Within that six, there are two court of appeals judges, two superior court judges, one justice of the peace, and one municipal court judge.
-Two (2) members are attorneys appointed by the Board of Governors of the State Bar of Arizona.
-Three (3) members are citizens of the state who are not judges, retired judges, or attorneys, and they are appointed by the Governor, and must be confirmed by the State Senate.
+There are eleven members of the Commission.
+Their appointment processes and terms are set by the Arizona Constitution.
+Six members are judicial officers, appointed by the Arizona Supreme Court: two court of appeals judges, two superior court judges, one justice of the peace, and one municipal court judge.
+Two members are attorneys appointed by the Board of Governors of the State Bar of Arizona.
+Three members are citizens who are not judges, retired judges, or attorneys, and they are appointed by the Governor and confirmed by the State Senate.

 3. Over Whom Does the Commission Have Authority?

-4. Are There Any Judges Over Whom the Commission Does Not Have Authority?
+4. Are There Judges Over Whom the Commission Does Not Have Authority?

-The Commission does NOT have any authority or jurisdiction over state executive department administrative law judges or federal judicial officers (magistrates, bankruptcy court judges, district court judges, appellate court judges, and U.S. Supreme Court justices).
+The Commission does not have jurisdiction over executive branch judges, such as administrative law judges, or over federal judicial officers (magistrates, bankruptcy court judges, district court judges, appellate court judges, and U.S. Supreme Court justices).

 Judicial Misconduct Complaints